kopokopo/k2-connect-node/README.md

 $ npm test
 ```

-## Issues
+### Issues

-If you find a bug, please file an issue on [our issue tracker on GitHub](https://github.com/kopokopo/k2-connect-node/issues).
+If you find a bug, please file an issue on [our issue tracker on GitHub](https://github.com/kopokopo/k2-connect-php/issues).

+## License
+k2-connect-node is MIT licensed.
+See [LICENSE](https://github.com/kopokopo/k2-connect-node/blob/master/LICENSE) for details.

+## Change log